-The trick was to look for it through a file manager such as ES File Explorer.
+The trick was to look for it through a file manager such as ES File Explorer app.

 So I dragged the ES File Explorer app to the top of my screen of icons in the Home tab on my Fire tablet, and now I am ready to reopen all the ebooks I have downloaded.
+On my Fire tablet, the downloaded ebooks in the Kindle format appeared in the Internal Storage area of ES File Manager.